hex-plex/hex-plex.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: True
 ---
-I am a Research Fellow at Microsoft Research
+I am a Research Fellow at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) working on alignment and optimization of language models using different Reinforcement learning algorithms.
-I am senior undergraduate at the Indian Institute of Technology (BHU), Varanasi persuing Electrical Engineering.
 My interests encompasses but not limited to Representation learning and Embodied AI.
 My research work has been in developing systems and agents which benefit or rely on these algorithms.

 I have joined [John Dolan](https://www.ri.cmu.edu/ri-faculty/john-m-dolan/)'s [Argo AI Lab](https://labs.ri.cmu.edu/argo-ai-center/) at Robotics Institute, Carnegie Mellon University working on Safe Autonomous Navigation.